eyeson-team/api/content/api-reference/index.md

 ```

 {{< note title="Note" >}}
-You can use multiple plattforms to broadcast to but there is a limitation of
+You can use multiple platforms to broadcast to but there is a limitation of
 one stream per platform.
 {{< /note >}}

 ## Content Integration aka Layers

 Show any data content inside your video using the eyeson layer service.
-In
+There
-order to insert data, there are three ways to do so.
-To show simple text
+are currently three ways to achieve this.

-message inserts you can use the insert parameter.
-With that you can listen for
+To show simple text message inserts you can use the insert parameter.
+You'd
-tweets in a separate service and display them using the tweet senders avatar
+listen for tweets in a separate service and display them using the tweet senders
-as icon, name as title and tweet as content.
+avatar as an icon, name as title and the tweet as content.

 For more complex data generate an image and either upload the image or provide
 a public URL.
 For overlaying images use a transparent background.

-Any eyeson room video has a resolution of **1280x960** pixel.
+Any eyeson room video has a resolution of **1280x960** pixels.
 Ensure any file
-uploaded is an alpha interlaced PNG image with corresponding resolution to
+uploaded is an alpha interlaced PNG image with a corresponding resolution to
 avoid any distortions.

 ```